docsforadobe/after-effects-expression-reference/docs/objects/path-property.md

 myMask.createPath(myMask.points());
 ```

-The following example passes the points and tangents of Mask 1 and converts it to an open path by setting `is_closed` to false:
+The following example passes the points and tangents of Mask 1 and converts it to an open path by setting `is_closed` to `false`:

 ```js
 myMask = mask("Mask 1").path;